Fueling a Natural Gas Vehicle

 Learn how to refuel your natural gas vehicle at a public station or through a home refueling appliance.

-• Refueling at Home: Residential customers also have the option of using an NGV home refueling appliance to conveniently refuel at home.
+• Refueling at Home: Residential customers have the option of using an NGV home refueling appliance to conveniently refuel at home.

 Refueling Instructions

-Here are the instructions to operate most public CNG dispensers:
+To operate most public CNG dispensers:

 1. Turn off your engine.
 Do not smoke.